chris-ritsen/vim-autocorrect/README.md

 short words like `from`/`form`, but it works well for longer words or those that are difficult to spell.

-The problem was that it takes time to source this list and with every abbreviation added it takes vim longer to insert one, which blocks user input.
-So instead of that, abbreviations are loading asynchronously in batches at a delay with `timer_start`.
-About 10 seconds after loading the package, it should have sourced everything.

 <p align="center"><img src="https://github.com/chris-ritsen/vim-autocorrect/blob/master/demo/description.gif?raw=true" alt="" title="vim-autocorrect description" width="474"/></p>

 ## Rules